Community Hub at the Sir John A. Macdonald Site

 - Build synergies and collaboration among service providers

 HWDSB believes that cooperative and collaborative relationships between school boards and community partners are part of the foundation for a strong, vibrant and sustainable publicly funded education system.
-If you are interested in potentially providing a program or service through the Community Hub, please click on the Potential Partner Interest tab below and fill out the form.

 We look forward to having informative discussions with residents, businesses, and other key stakeholders in the early fall about the Community Hub on the Sir John A. Macdonald site.

 HWDSB values your opinions and suggestions.
 We look forward to having informative discussions with families, residents, businesses, and interested partners about what potential programs and services are needed within the community.
 Please join us at one of the community consultations taking place on: